hoesler/google-calendar-sync/README.md

 ## Usage
+Prerequisite: The calendar you want to sync must be [shared](https://support.google.com/calendar/answer/37082) with your account.

 - Copy `Config.ts.sample` to `Config.ts` and adjust the `appConfig`.
 - Use [clasp](https://github.com/google/clasp) to push the code to your project.
 - Run the `installTriggers` function in the UI